Previous

 When you graduate, you'll need a provisional registration with a licence to practise from the General Medical Council (GMC).
 This will allow you to apply for a foundation programme.

-A 2-year work-based foundation programme is the first step in your postgraduate medical training after medical school.
-It offers experience in a range of medical specialties and geographic locations across Scotland.
+A 2-year work-based foundation programme is the first step in your postgraduate training after medical school.
+The Scottish Foundation School provides a wide range of foundation programmes right across the country.
+These are designed to help you:

 Trainees on foundation programmes are known as resident doctors.